Outer Banks (TV series): Critical response

 Steve Greene of IndieWire gave the series' first season a B− and wrote a review saying, "Some of those later confrontations buckle under the weight of their plot connecting, but when Outer Banks dials its melodrama to its own sweet spot, there's enough fun to keep a story-hungry audience following along the trail."
 Reviewing the series for The Hollywood Reporter, Daniel Fienberg described the series' first season as "pretty people, pretty cinematography, pretty dumb" and said, "the show is positively littered with characters and plot threads that feel like they might have been relevant or even important in a 13-episode season or a YA novel that offered more breathing room."

-On Rotten Tomatoes, the first season holds an approval rating of 77% based on 22 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the first season holds an approval rating of 77% based on 22 reviews, with an average of rated reviews of 7/10.
 The website's critical consensus reads, "Outer Banks over-the-top melodrama is balanced out by a strong sense of adventure that's bound to hook those looking to capture that summer feeling."
 On Metacritic, it has a weighted average score of 61 out of 100 based on 9 reviews, indicating "generally favorable reviews".

-The second season has an 86% approval rating on Rotten Tomatoes, based on 7 reviews, with an average rating of 6.7/10.
+The second season has an 86% approval rating on Rotten Tomatoes, based on 7 reviews, with an average of rated reviews of 6.7/10.

-On Rotten Tomatoes, the third season holds an approval rating of 56% based on 9 reviews, with an average rating of 4.1/10.
+On Rotten Tomatoes, the third season holds an approval rating of 56% based on 9 reviews, with an average of rated reviews of 4.1/10.
 Metacritic, which uses a weighted average, assigned a score of 52 out of 100 based on 4 critics, indicating "mixed or average" reviews.

-The fourth season has a 100% approval rating on Rotten Tomatoes, based on 5 reviews, with an average rating of 7/10.
+The fourth season has a 100% approval rating on Rotten Tomatoes, based on 5 reviews, with an average of rated reviews of 7/10.

+On Rotten Tomatoes, the fifth season holds an approval rating of 100% based on 6 reviews, with an of rated reviews of 7.3/10.